mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Improvements

-* Added Authentication details page in Data Source registration form.
+* We added an **Authentication** details page on the data source registration form.
-* Added a filter to the Search API to view the resources owned by a user.
+* We added a filter to the [Data Hub Search API](/apidocs-mxsdk/apidocs/data-hub-apis/) to view the resources owned by a user.
-* Updated Catalog UI to support pagination in the search results.
+* We updated the Data Hub Catalog UI to support pagination in the search results.

 #### Fixes

-* We fixed a bug where users were getting a 404 page when they go to Catalog by clicking the CTA in a notification email.
+* We fixed a bug where a 404 page was shown after clicking the Data Hub Catalog call-to-action in a notification email.

 ### September 8th, 2022